 Duke, the boar, is about a year old, and is the father of all the litters other than Phyllis’s:

 We will keep you updated as this research project progresses.
 In the meantime, we are keeping a sharp eye on Phyllis, whom we expect to go into labor at any time.
 Stay tuned!
-Also, check two Facebook pages for videos and more photos: a) Hampshire College Farm and CSA and b) Hampshire College Gloucester Old Spots.
+Also, check two Facebook pages for videos and more photos: a) Hampshire College Farm and CSA and b) Hampshire College Gloucestershire Old Spots.